IBM/starter-kit-collection/README.md

 1. [Log in to IBM Cloud](https://cloud.ibm.com/docs/cli?topic=cloud-cli-ibmcloud_cli#ibmcloud_login) and [connect to your OpenShift cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-access_cluster).
 2. Be sure your cluster has the [IBM Cloud Operator](https://operatorhub.io/operator/ibmcloud-operator) installed.
 If it doesn't, have your cluster admin install it.
 3. Download and run [this bash script](https://github.com/IBM/starter-kit-collection/blob/master/inventory/ibmcloudEnablement/files/install/install.sh).
 Be sure make the script executable `chmod +x install.sh`.
 4. When the script completes, wait a few minutes and then reload the Developer Catalog in your cluster console.
-Search 'IBM' to find the newly installed starter kits.
+Filter on publisher 'IBM' to find the newly installed starter kits.

 > **Installation tips:**
 > - The new template will appear in the Developer Catalog for the `default` project for your cluster.
 You can add the starters to other projects by modifying the install script to include the '-n' flag.
 For example, `oc apply -f templates/go-gin-app.json -n test_project` will install the starter in the project named 'test_project', and `oc apply -f templates/go-gin-app.json -n openshift` will install the starter into the cluster Service Catalog.